xaviergonz/T4Immutable/README.md

   }
 }
 ```
 However if you do stuff like this, then since internally it has become mutable-ish you will need to use a lock or some other method if you want it to work properly when the object is used concurrently.
-A probably better solution would be to initialize the ```_Distance``` member inside the ```PostConstructor()```.
+A probably better solution would be to initialize the ```_Distance``` member inside the `PostConstructor()`.
 It all depends on your use case.

 ## Does Intellisense and all that stuff work after using this?
-Absolutely, since the generated files are .cs files Intellisense will pick the syntax without problems.
+Absolutely, since the generated files are .cs files Intellisense will pick the syntax without problems after the T4 template is built.

 ## Why doesn't it generate a builder?
-Why would you need one when you can set all parameters at once by using the constructor or change as many parameters as you want at once with a single ```With(...)``` invocation?
+Why would you need one when you can set all parameters at once by using the constructor or change as many parameters as you want at once with a single `With(...)` invocation?
 That being said, please let me know if you think otherwise.

 ## Can I suggest new features or whatever?
 Please do!